socialfoundations/whynot/docs/source/designing_experiments.rst

 or inspiration for experiment creation and design, look at the many examples in :ref:`experiment-examples`.

-In WhyNot, the class :class:`~whynot.framework.DynamicsExperiment` encapsulates the logic necessary to define a causal inference experiment on a dynamical system simulator.
+In WhyNot, the class :class:`~whynot.dynamics.DynamicsExperiment` encapsulates the logic necessary to define a causal inference experiment on a dynamical system simulator.
 For any causal inference experiment, we always need to
 specify: